Maksimka101/Eisenhower-matrix/README.md

  - Install flutter.
  - Create firebase project.
  - Enable Google and Anonymous authentication.
  - Enable firestore and setup rules.
-For now, I allow read and write to every one.
+For now, I allow read and write to every authorized users.
  - Follow integration guid for [google_sign_in](https://pub.dev/packages/google_sign_in)
     and [google_sign_in_web](https://pub.dev/packages/google_sign_in_web) plugins
  - For google sign in a web add your host to the OAuth 2.0 web client identifier